 The North Kaibab to Bright Angel hike is great for rim-to-rim beginners.

 Many rim-to-rim veterans could tell you how strenuous the hike is and why you absolutely need to get fit for your adventure in the weeks leading up to it.
-We spoke to some of our clients who made the rim-to-rim hike and were happy to share their keys to success:
+We spoke to some of our clients who successfully completed the the rim-to-rim hike.
+They were happy to share their keys to success:

 Start a Fitness Training Program to Get in Shape for Your Grand Canyon Rim-to-Rim Hike